zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

 Use SODA for Python on Oracle Autonomous JSON Database to develop a micro-service application that will allow you to insert and retrieve JSON documents using REST calls.

 1. Use Terminal window on the DEVM Compute Node remote desktop.
 Create a new folder under `/home/oracle` as the location of the Python application.
 Create a Python virtual environment for development, and activate it.
+Copy the block of commands using Copy button, paste in Terminal window using **Shift+Ctrl+V**, and hit **Enter** after it.

     ````
     <copy>